Kavanaugh Protege Moves Closer to Taking DC Circuit Bench

 “I wasn’t trying to inject politics into my speech,” Walker said.
 “I was trying to push back against the politicization of the judiciary.”

-After Kavanaugh administered the oath back in March, Walker said he wanted to thank the ABA, with a sly nod to his initial not qualified rating.
+After Kavanaugh administered the oath back in March and fist-bumped his former clerk — a sign of handshakes no longer being acceptable with Covid-19 cases on the rise — Walker said he wanted to thank the ABA, with a sly nod to his initial “not qualified” rating.

 “I’m serious,” he said with a smile.
 “We cannot take for granted tomorrow or we will lose our courts and our country to critics who call us terrifying and who describe us as deplorable.”

-Senator Chris Coon, D-Del., on Wednesday asked Walker: “Who is we?”
+Senator Chris Coons, D-Del., on Wednesday asked Walker: “Who is we?”

 Pointing to the ABA issuing a higher rating for his appeals court appointment, the nominee responded: “I was talking about those who approach judging with respect to the rule of law and the separation of powers.”